 on sidewalks just lost.

-overwhelming.
+As we drove to the hospital, the smells are overwhelming.
 Many bodies remain trapped under rubble...it has now been over 2 weeks.

-someone from the hospital across the street calling for the "blonde-hair anesthesia".
+My first night, I was woken up to someone from the hospital across the street calling for the "blonde-hair anesthesia".
 There are two anesthetists (myself included) in our team.
 I grabbed my new-found CRNA friend and ran next door.
 There was a stat c-section at the hospital.
 The conditions are unbelievable.
 Make-shift ORs with out-dated drugs that I have only read about.
 But we have an anesthesia machine!

 This morning I worked in a public health clinic.
 6 of us assessed over 250 Haitian men, women and children.
 Later in the afternoon I went back to the hospital to help with anesthesia.